deparkes/OOMMFTools/README.md

 OOMMFTools
 ==========

-OOMMFTools is a set of utilities designed to assist OOMMF postprocessing
+OOMMFTools is a set of utilities designed to assist OOMMF postprocessing.
+Originally developed by Mark Mascaro.

 Different branches have different levels of features/maturity:

 Master: The original OOMMFTools.
 GUI only.

-Release-1.1: As the master branch, but with added commandline functionality.
+Release-1.1: As the master branch, but with added commandline functionality for easy batch processing.

 Develop: Newer features/updates.
 Possibly more bugs than Release version.